imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 Background subtraction is needed before analysis of dual-channel ratio images.
 See also the [background correction](#background-correction) section.
 The *Ratio\_Profiler* plugin will perform ratiometric analysis of a single ROI on a dual-channel interleaved stack.
 The odd-slices are channel 1 images and the even slices are channel 2 images.
 If your two channels are opened as separate stacks, such as Zeiss, the two channels can be interleaved (mixed together by alternating between them) with the menu command {% include bc path='Plugins | Stacks - Shuffling | Stack Interleaver'%}.

 The plugin will generate a green-plot of the ratio values.
-Ch1÷Ch2 is the default and you can get Ch2÷Ch1 if the plugin is run with the {% include key content='Alt' %} key down.
+Ch1÷Ch2 is the default and you can get Ch2÷Ch1 if the plugin is run with the {% include key key='Alt' %} key down.
 It will also generate a second plot of the intensities of the individual channels, Ch1 and Ch2, as well as a results table.

 The first row of the results table contains values for the x, y, width and height of the ROI.